arma7x/kai-suite-app/README.md

 #### Connection
 ```
 - Use ifconfig(linux) or ipconfig(windows) to get your wi-fi ip address
-- Please setup port forwarding, if your pc/laptop not connected to KaiOS hotspot
+- Your computer and KaiOS device must connect to the same network.
+Please setup port forwarding,
+if your computer not connected to KaiOS Wi-Fi hotspot
 ```

 #### Local Contacts